pattherogue/algo-test/README.md

 ## Acknowledgements

-The "macro.py" script was created by John Costa Azevedo.
-We thank John for their contribution to this project.
+The "macro.py" script was created by **John Costa Azevedo**, who also served as the lead innovator for this project.
+We thank John for their significant contribution and leadership.